 i-limb ultra and 2012 Olympics

 In February 2012, Patrick's prosthesis was upgraded to the i-limb ultra, the latest version of Touch Bionics' prosthetic hand.
-With new software, longer battery life, more features and variable grip strength, the i-limb ultra is the most advanced prosthetic hand available.
+The i-limb ultra offered new software, a longer battery life, more features and variable grip strength.

 On July 26th, Patrick proudly carried the Olympic Flame into Trafalgar Square after being selected as a Torchbearer for the London 2012 Olympics.